BrunoVianaSP/machine-learning-course/README.md

 **Go to:** https://anaconda.org/anaconda/python just download for your O.S and follow the instructions for installing it.
 It's just a very basic installation.
 There is no weird configuration.

 **After installation:** open the Spyder IDE go to view > toolbars > Variable explorer; Object inspector.
-The are the toolbars we're going to need.
+These are the toolbars we're going to need.

 ## Installing R and R Studio (Mac & Windows)